Corona Contact Tracing and HIPAA

 Digital Content Tracing and HIPAA

-One key challenge with digital content tracing would be that many organizations that are a part of it, such as Google and Apple, do not fall into the category of covered entities therefore do not have the same regulations to follow under HIPAA.
+One key challenge with digital content tracing would be that many organizations that are a part of it, such as Google and Apple, do not fall into the category of covered entities and therefore do not have the same regulations to follow under HIPAA.
 The protections that are guaranteed by HIPAA regulations would not be guaranteed for the protected health information that is shared in these apps.
 It is important for people to understand that if HIPAA does not apply to these organizations and these apps, then they are not given the same level of security with that information.
 A digital contact tracing app would require a person to share their private health information with a third party willingly and as these organizations are not liable under HIPAA, that electronic protected health information (ePHI) will not be protected to the same level.

 Who would use this app?